America's retail sales completely collapsed in April

-America's retail sales collapsed to a historic low last month, underscoring just how badly retailers are struggling during the coronavirus crisis.
+America's retail sales collapsed at a historic rate last month, underscoring just how badly retailers are struggling during the coronavirus crisis.

-An advance reading from the Census Bureau showed US retail sales plummeted by 16.4% from the prior month in April, the largest since this data series began in 1992.
-It's also significantly worse than the revised 8.3% sales drop in March.
+An advance reading from the Census Bureau showed US retail sales plummeted by 16.4% from the prior month in April, the largest decline since this data series began in 1992.
+The drop was far worse than economists had expected, and it was significantly steeper than the revised 8.3% sales decline in March.

 As people continue to stay at home across much of the country, they're spending more on food than before but little on other things.
 And with mass layoffs leaving millions of Americans out of work, discretionary spending has been crunched.

-Note: Correction: An earlier version of this story incorrectly stated retail sales fell to a record low.
-They fell at a record rate.